Kush Bottles: History

-Kush Co Holdings received $6 million in equity funding from Mérida Capital Partners with the goal of expanding product lines and entering new markets.
+In February 2018, KushCo Holdings received $6 million in equity funding from Mérida Capital Partners with the goal of expanding product lines and entering new markets.
 In March 2018, the company announced its intention to open a distribution center in Massachusetts.

 KushCo Holdings moved into the Cannabidiol market in 2018 with the purchase of Summit Innovations, a vaporizer brand that sells products to turn cannabis into CBD oil.

 KushCo Holdings sells a variety of ancillary cannabis-related products.

+In 2021, KushCo Holdings merged with Greenlane Holdings.